 - If you must use protein powder, use an unflavored, cleanly sourced powder.

 First of all salad dressing are once again a pricey item, when most everyone has the making of a delicious dressing in their pantry.
 And what you are paying for is typically a laundry list of chemicals and additives.
 MSG, caramel coloring, added sugars, and on and on.

-These bad boys have so much sugar in them they are insane!!
-Again, it is much more than a typical candy bar.
-And sugar from fruits and vegetables is one thing.
-The problem lies in the ADDED sugars–which most have!
-Not to mention their size.
+Not to mention the size of store bought smoothies.
 Some of them are so large that you are likely to experience a sugar crash after drinking that much pure sugar.